Creative block? What’s holding you back from making art?

 What’s holding you back from making your art?
-Some things are just out of our control and they pull us away from our creative lives.
-Sometimes we just need a little nudge to get back on track.
-Are you feeling a bit lost creatively or afraid you’ll waste your precious supplies?
-Do you need time, energy or a bigger space?
-If you want to make art but it’s not happening, you are not alone and sometimes a small step can make a big difference.
+If you want to create but it’s not happening, you are not alone.
+Some things are out of our control and they pull us away from our creative lives.
+And sometimes we just need a little nudge to get back on track.

 What blocks are you facing?

 There are small steps we can take if we feel ready to get back to our art.
-Here are some thoughts about my own experiences, maybe take something you can use and leave the rest.
+Here are some thoughts about my own experiences.

 I need more time, space or energy